matthew-beerens/obsidian-vault/OSCP/PrivEsc/Windows/Enumeration.md

 `Get-Process -Id 8444 | Select-Object -Property ProcessName, Id, WS, Path` - get more information about particular object

+`Get-CimInstance -ClassName win32_service | Select Name,State,PathName | Where-Object {$_.State -like 'Running'}` get services running under the win32 service class and only read the name, state and pathname of running services - we should look for service binaries out side of system32, these binaries are managed and installed by users, which could result in poor permissions/management of binary

+`schtasks /query /fo LIST /v` - scheduled tasks on the system (can also use Get-ScheduledTask cmdlet)

 #### Files on the system